By Jonathan Goetz and Miriam Raftery

 Photo: Standing room only crowd included dozens of gun control supporters as well as gun rights advocates

 April 17, 2018 (El Cajon) – Actions of the Cajon Valley Union School District have become targets for both sides in the gun violence debate.
-At the April 10th board meeting, members came under fire for:
+At the April 10th board meeting, members came under fire over:

 - Termination of a contract for counseling intern Margaret Katchur Morghen, who sat with students during detention as a “learning exercise on the First Amendment” and also spoke with media about the walk-out;